allenu/Synthie/README.md

     make test
     make play

 You'll need sox installed to run the "make play" part.

-Take a look at examples/generate_pcm_file/main.cpp.
+Take a look at examples/generate_pcm_file/main.cpp to see how to get samples and update the song player and synth states.

 To see a song player in action: